-Hartmann et al. (2019) were the first to estimate the concentration of INPs from two Arctic ice cores from Lomonosovfonna, Svalbard (78.82° N, 17.43° E) and Summit, Greenland (72.58° N, 37.64° W) using the droplet freezing devices Leipzig Ice Nucleation Array (LINA, 90 x 1 μL) and Ice Nucleation Droplet Array (INDA, 96 x 50 μL).
+Hartmann et al. (2019) were the first to estimate the concentration of INPs from two Arctic ice cores from Lomonosovfonna, Svalbard (78.82° N, 17.43° E), and Summit, Greenland (72.58° N, 37.64° W), using the droplet freezing devices Leipzig Ice Nucleation Array (LINA, $90 \times 1 \,\mu$ L) and Ice Nucleation Droplet Array (INDA, $96 \times 50 \,\mu$ L).
 They analyzed 69 samples in total (42 from Svalbard and 27 from Greenland).
-Svalbard samples were subdivided into multi-year samples (6 samples in 2 - 6 year resolution) and sub-year samples (36 samples with a resolution of some months), which covered the same time periods as the multi-year samples.
-The investigated time periods were approximately 1480, 1720, 1780, 1800 and 1950.
-Greenland samples covered the time from 1735 to 1989 with a resolution of about 2 - 5 years per sample.
-Cumulative INP data is presented mainly at temperatures of -10 °C, -15 °C and -20 °C. Hartmann et al. (2019) observed no long-term trend in the INP concentration.
+Svalbard samples were subdivided into multiyear samples (six samples in 2-6-year resolution) and sub-year samples (36 samples with a resolution of some months), which covered the same time periods as the multiyear samples.
+The investigated time periods were approximately 1480, 1720, 1780, 1800, and 1950.
+Greenland samples covered the time from 1735 to 1989 with a resolution of about 2-5 years per sample.
+Cumulative INP data are presented mainly at temperatures of -10, -15, and -20 °C. Hartmann et al. (2019) observed no long-term trend in the INP concentration.
 Furthermore, they found the "short-term" variability of INP concentrations from adjacent sub-year samples to be as large as or even larger than the total variability of the complete data set.
-In their closing remarks, they recommend future studies to focus on creating a continuous record of ice core INP concentrations for the last few centuries.
-Further, they suggest to include a simultaneous analysis of INP-related chemical and biological substances, and to analyze ice cores from other Arctic locations to gain knowledge about the spatial distribution of INP concentrations over time.
+In their closing remarks, they recommend that future studies focus on creating a continuous record of ice core INP concentrations for the last few centuries.
+Further, they suggest including a simultaneous analysis of INP-related chemical and biological substances and analyzing ice cores from other Arctic locations to gain knowledge about the spatial distribution of INP concentrations over time.

-Here, we present INP data from an ice core from north eastern central Greenland (B17, 72.25° N, 37.62° W) that dates back to about 1370 (Weißbach et al., 2016).
-The ice core was drilled in the framework of the North Greenland Traverse (NGT, 1993 - 1995) and reaches a depth of about 100 m.
-In total 135 samples were measured with the FRIDGE instrument (FRankfurt Ice Nuclei Deposition FreezinG Experiment, Klein et al., 2010; Schrod et al., 2016) in its droplet freezing mode (Hiranuma et al., 2015; DeMott et al., 2018; Hiranuma et al., 2019).
+Here, we present INP data from an ice core from northeastern central Greenland (B17, 72.25° N, 37.62° W) that dates back to about 1370 (Weißbach et al., 2016).
+The ice core was drilled in the framework of the North Greenland Traverse (NGT, 1993-1995) and reaches a depth of about 100 m.
+In total 135 samples were measured with the FRIDGE instrument (FRankfurt Ice Nuclei Deposition FreezinG Experiment; Klein et al., 2010; Schrod et al., 2016) in its droplet freezing mode (Hiranuma et al., 2015; DeMott et al., 2018; Hiranuma et al., 2019).
 Samples were selected in regular intervals of 10 years to cover the whole period of the ice core.
 Most of these discrete samples typically integrate over a time period of half a year.
-Furthermore, sampling frequency was increased to 1 sample per year between 1960-1990 to establish a statistically sound "modern day" reference period.
-Moreover, certain samples were selected based on extraordinarily high concentrations in their "dust" concentration and/or peaks in the electrolytic conductivity, where these peaks are most often caused by H_2SO_4 (from volcanic eruptions).
-Prior to our ice nucleation measurements, the ice core was analyzed for dust, conductivity, and soluble particle concentrations of Ca^{2+} , Na^+ , NH_4^+ and NO_3^- using continuous flow analysis (CFA) (Kaufmann et al., 2008) at the University of Bern and for Ca^{2+} , Na^+ , NH_4^+ , NO_3^- , K^+ , Mg^{2+} , F^- , MSA^- , Cl^- , Br^- and SO_4^{2-} using ion chromatography (IC) at the Alfred-Wegener-Institute for Polar and Marine Research (AWI), Bremerhaven.
-Finally, we analyzed a high-resolution period with almost monthly resolution (1463 - 1464, N=12) to investigate a potential seasonal variation in the INP concentrations.
+Furthermore, sampling frequency was increased to one sample per year between 1960 and 1990 to establish a statistically sound "modern-day" reference period.
+Moreover, certain samples were selected based on extraordinarily high concentrations in their "dust" concentration and/or peaks in the electrolytic conductivity, where these peaks are most often caused by H2SO4 (from volcanic eruptions).
+Prior to our ice nucleation measurements, the ice core was analyzed for dust, conductivity, and soluble particle concentrations of Ca^{2+} , Na^+ , NH_4^+ , and NO_3^- using continuous-flow analysis (CFA) (Kaufmann et al., 2008) at the University of Bern and for Ca2+, Na+, NH4+, NO3-, K+, Mg2+, F-, MSA-, Cl-, Br-, and SO42- using ion chromatography (IC) at the Alfred Wegener Institute for Polar and Marine Research (AWI), Bremerhaven.
+Finally, we analyzed a high-resolution period with almost monthly resolution (1463-1464, N = 12) to investigate a potential seasonal variation in the INP concentrations.